TRIPLEMEEN/Al-ameen_Portfolio/backend/README.md

-# Portfolio Backend (Flask)
+# Portfolio Backend

 This is the Flask backend for the portfolio website.
-It serves JSON data and handles contact form submissions.

 ## Setup